-In the general case of a partial automaton, it can happen that we cannot compress some subset $S$ even if there exists a word of non-zero rank smaller than $|S|$.
-This is the reason why the shortest words of the minimal non-zero rank can be exponentially long and why deciding if there is a word of a given rank is PSPACE-complete \cite{Berlinkov2014OnTwoAlgorithmicProblems}.

-However, in the case of a strongly connected partial automaton, as well as for a complete automaton, every non-mortal word can be extended to a word of the minimal non-zero rank.
+In the case of a partial DFA that is not strongly connected, it can happen that we cannot compress some subset~$S$ even when there exists a word of non-zero rank smaller than $|S|$.
+This is the reason why the shortest words of the minimal non-zero rank can be exponentially long and why deciding if there is a word of a given rank is \PSPACE-complete~\cite{Berlinkov2014OnTwoAlgorithmicProblems}.
+However, in the case of a strongly connected partial DFA, as well as for a (not necessarily strongly connected) complete DFA, every non-mortal word can be extended to a word of the minimal non-zero rank.
 This is a fundamental difference that allows constructing compressing words iteratively.
-Note that the fixing automaton of a strongly connected partial one is also strongly connected.
+Note that the fixing automaton of a strongly connected partial DFA is also strongly connected.